hmin21/calibration/README.md

 Line102-115: Draw the frequency distribution histogram of errors, and grade the pixels with different errors.
 Finally, save the grades in 'Label_Table.mat'.

+# The help documentation of file ‘Pixel_Refinement_Reconstruction.m’
+The file can be used to reconstruct standard sphere with pixel with different grades, which are generated from the calibration with pixel refinement.
+Users can perform it directly.

+# The help documentation of file ‘Reconstruction.m’
+The file can be used to reconstruct five complex surfaces.
+Users can perform it directly.

 # The help documentation of file ‘multi_frequency.m’

 ##Data preparation